Hit the trails in The Adirondacks

 Poor Man's Downhill

 The most recent addition to the riding options in the Whiteface Region is a shuttle run, affectionately known as “Poor Man’s Downhill”.
 This beginner's downhill run is appropriate for any style of mountain bike but it's still a mountain trail, so use caution when riding it.
-Look for the town of Wilmington to offer shuttle service at a minimal cost every other weekend throughout the 2017 season.
+Look for the town of Wilmington to offer shuttle service at a minimal cost every other weekend throughout the 2018 season.
+The 2018 Shuttle Schedule is a PDF document you can download.

 These trail systems are built and maintained by volunteer members of the Barkeater Trails Alliance in collaboration with public agencies, including the New York state Department of Environmental Conservation, the Adirondack Park Agency, and not-for-profit environmental groups, towns, villages, and private landowners.
 Stop into a local bike shop for the latest trail conditions or to purchase a map.